-Hey Pioneers, today we'll be sharing some educational information about staying safe with your Pi account and watching out for potential scammers, impersonators, and malicious actors.
+Hey Pioneers, today we’ll be sharing some educational information about safety for your Pi account and watching out for potential scammers, impersonators, and malicious actors.

 The overall vision of Pi Network is to build an inclusive and the most widely distributed digital currency and ecosystem for all Pioneers.
 As a social blockchain, the network values true humanness and therefore has strict measures such as mandatory KYC before Mainnet migration.
 Bot accounts are not allowed to benefit from a Pi account, and only one account is allowed per person.

 Real human Pioneers contribute in diverse ways for the network’s overall security, growth and inclusion, utilities creation, and stability and longevity.
 Therefore, the account safety of Pioneers is of paramount importance for individual Pioneers and the network as a whole.

 Pi Network has grown to over 33 million engaged Pioneers within the Enclosed Network period of Mainnet.
 The network size and the general enthusiasm and goodwill of Pioneers may attract unwanted scammers.
 These bad actors can claim to involve the Pi Core Team or its founders and try to harm Pioneers.

 Remember that Pi is mined for free on the mobile app through contributions to the ecosystem, but it is currently NOT for sale.
 Pi Network is NOT running an ICO or any type of crowdfunding sales of Pi coins.